-3.10 Ten quick hints for producing good-looking plots
+3.14 Ten quick hints for producing good-looking plots

-In this section I have listed ten quick suggestions for simple changes to settings which can improve the look of a visualisation substantially compared to the default options.
-These are as follows:
+These can improve the look of a visualisation substantially compared to the default options:

 - 1. Log the colour bar.
-To do this simply move the cursor over the colour bar and hit "l" (for log).
-Or non-interactively via the "apply log or inverse transformations to columns" option in the l)imits menu. - 2.
+To do this simply move the cursor over the colour bar and hit 1 (for log) in Interactive mode.
+Or non-interactively via the apply log or inverse transformations to columns option in the (l)imits menu. - 2.
 Adjust the colour bar limits.
-Position the mouse over the colour bar and left-click.
-To revert to the widest max/min possible for the data plotted, press 'a' with the cursor positioned over the colour bar.
-Limits can also be set manually in the l)imits submenu. - 3.
-Try changing the colour scheme.
-Press 'm' or 'M' in interactive mode to cycle forwards or backwards through the available colour schemes. - 4.
+Position the mouse over the colour bar and left-click in Interactive mode.
+To revert to the widest max/min possible for the data plotted, press a with the cursor positioned over the colour bar.
+Limits can also be set manually in the (l)imits menu. - 3.
+Change the colour scheme.
+Press m or M in Interactive mode to cycle forwards or backwards through the available colour schemes. - 4.
 Change the paper size.
-To produce high-resolution images/movies, use the "change paper size" option in the p)age menu to set the paper size in pixels. - 5.
-Try using normalised interpolations.
-If your simulation does not involve free surfaces (or alternatively if the free surfaces are not visible in the figure), turning the "normalise interpolations" option on (in the r)ender submenu) may improve the smoothness of the rendering.
-This is turned off by default because it leads to funny-looking edges. - 6.
+To produce high-resolution images/movies, use the change paper size option in the (p)age options to set the paper size in pixels.

+- 5. Try normalised or exact interpolation.
+If your simulation does not involve free surfaces (or alternatively if the free surfaces are not visible in the figure), turning the normalise interpolations option on (in the (r)endering options) may improve the smoothness of the rendering.
+This is turned off by default because it leads to funny-looking edges.
+Exact rendering performs exact sub-pixel rendering so is more accurate but slower. - 6.
 Remove annotation/axes.
 For movies, often axes are unnecessary and detract from the visual appeal.
-Axes, the colour bar and the various legends can be turned off in interactive mode by positioning the cursor appropriately and pressing backspace.
-Alternatively each can be turned off manually axes via the "axes options" option in the p)age submenu; the colour bar by the "colour bar options" entry in the r)ender menu and the legends via options in the leg)end menu. - 7.
+Use Hollywood mode or delete annotation by pressing backspace in Interactive mode.
+Alternatively each can be turned off manually axes via the axes options option in the (p)age options; the colour bar by the colour bar options entry in the (r)endering options and the legends via options in the le(g)end and title options. - 7.
 Change axes/page colours.
-The background colour (colour of the page) and foreground colour (used for axes etc) can be changed vie the "set foreground/background colours" option in the p)age submenu. - 8.
+The background colour (colour of the page) and foreground colour (used for axes etc) can be changed vie the set foreground/background colours option in the (p)age options. - 8.
 Move the legend or turn it off.
-The time legend can be moved by positioning the mouse and pressing 'G' in interactive mode.
-The legend can be turned off in the le(g)end submenu or by pressing backspace in interactive mode.
-Similarly the vector plot legend can be turned on/off in the v)ector submenu and moved by positioning the cursor and pressing 'H'. - 9.
+The time legend can be moved by positioning the mouse and pressing G in interactive mode.
+The legend can be turned off in the le(g)end and title options or by pressing backspace in interactive mode.
+Similarly the vector plot legend can be turned on/off in the (v)ector plot options and moved by positioning the cursor and pressing H. - 9.
 Use physical units on the axes.
-These can be set via the d)ata submenu.
-See §4.2.10 for more details. - 10.
+These can be set via the (d)ata options.
+See Changing physical unit settings for more details. - 10.
 Save settings to disk!
 Don't waste your effort without being able to reproduce the plot you have been working on.
-Pressing 's' in interactive mode only saves the current settings for subsequent timesteps.
-Pressing 's' from the main menu saves these settings to disk.
-Pressing 'S' from the main menu saves both the plot options and the plot limits, so that the current plot can be reproduced exactly when SPLASH is next invoked.
-Adding an "a", as in "SA", "SA" or "sa" to the save options gives a prompt for a different prefix to the filenames (e.g. splash.defaults becomes myplot.defaults), which SPLASH can be invoked to use via the -p command line option (e.g. splash -p myplot file1 file2...).
+Pressing s in interactive mode only saves the current settings for subsequent timesteps.
+Pressing s from the main menu saves these settings to disk.
+Pressing S from the main menu saves both the plot options and the plot limits, so that the current plot can be reproduced exactly when splash is next invoked.
+Adding an a, as in SA, Sa or sa to the save options gives a prompt for a different prefix to the filenames (e.g. splash.defaults becomes myplot.defaults), which splash can be invoked to use via the -p command line option (e.g. splash -p myplot file1 file2...).